NessJade96/Portfolio-Challenge-02/README.md

 Planning to make the relative viewports I am updating my sizes from % to rem as this will relate better when sizing my website larger.
 Added the text align to the contact in the footer.
 Added comments to create a CSS index for easy readibiliy - complete restructure of CSS formatting, includes adding extra ID and Class tags.

 Commit 6:
 Created media queries adjust CSS to style the table size website 768px.
 Increased font sizing and added a container around the secondary projects to include flex.
-Lastly,
+Lastly, I changed the pseudo margin-top and height was increased to allow for the growth in size.

+Commit 6:
+The final changes on the desktop/1024px media query.
+I added flex containers to the main image to restructure the contents using flex.
+Increased the text on the article to fill space.
+Also added in the media query to provide a max width to maintain styling.